-Courts used for SSC Sand Volleyball may vary in size, but in general measure approximately 29.5 feet wide and 59 feet long.
+Courts used for SSC Arena Volleyball may vary in size, but in general measure approximately 29.5 feet wide and 59 feet long.
 Reduced dimensions are sometimes, but not always, used in Fours competition.
-Nets are approximately 7 feet 11 5/8 inches measured from the top of the tape at the center of the net to the sand.
+Nets are approximately 7 feet 11 5/8 inches measured from the top of the tape at the center of the net to the dirt.

 The SSC will provide an official for each match.
 Arguing with officials will not be tolerated.

-The ball is “in” when it touches the sand of the playing court including the boundary lines.
+The ball is “in” when it touches the dirt of the playing court including the boundary lines.

 A ball is “out” when:

-- the part of the ball which contacts the sand is completely outside the boundary lines.
+– the part of the ball which contacts the dirt is completely outside the boundary lines.

 – it travels into the playing area of an adjacent court.